4 Examples

 Summary level plots show the data in the same plots.
 Both on linear and log Y axis and both untransformed and dose-normalized.
 For each GROUP and PROFILE, a separate plot is created.
 In this example there are two dosing groups and a single profile.
 Stratification by various columns of the data is expressed by the coloring of the curves.
 In the following example the spaghetti plot is stratified by USUBJID.

-Note that the plots can be stratified by all categorical columns of the dataset, not just covariates. this is not certain –> ( The stratified columns can contain categorical or continuous data, but doing the latter is only recommended if there is a small finite number of unique values in the column.
-Obviously, the plots cannot be stratified by time and concentration.)
+The stratified columns can contain categorical or continuous data, but the latter is only recommended if there is a small finite number of unique values in the column.
+An example of a spaghetti plot, stratified by the continuous column AGE:

 Individual plots show the individual profiles in different panels.
 Plots are produced both on a linear and log Y axis.